ebjornset/DryGen/docs/_drafts/yyyy-mm-dd-release-1.5.0.md

 ### In this version

-- Added support for executing several verbs in one run with the new verb `several-verbs`
+- Added support for executing several verbs in one run with the new verb `verbs-from-options-file`

 Have fun!